status-im/status-github-bot/README.md

 statusbot is a chat bot built on the [Probot][probot] framework.
 There's a wiki available [here][wiki].

-This README is intended to help get you started.
+This README will help you get started.
 It will be updated and improved to discuss user-specific instances, usage and deployment, the functionality available, and more!